When You Realize Your Relationship Is Over

 Acknowledging that a relationship has ended is necessary to achieve self-improvement and maintain one’s mental health.

-Many people find themselves in a dilemma: On the one hand, they have good memories of the past, which was full of joy, and on the other hand, the current situation is a source of discomfort or at least dissatisfaction.
+On the one hand, they have good memories of the past, which was full of joy, and on the other hand, the current situation is a source of discomfort or at least dissatisfaction.

 This article aims to identify the signs when you realize your relationship is over and what you should do to manage this process.